torproject/sbws/docs/source/specification.rst

 --------------------------------------

-First and foremost, the Tor network needs one or more helper relays to act as exits in the two hop circuits that sbws measurement clients build.
+First and foremost, the Tor network needs one or more helper relays to act as exits in the two hop circuits that sbws measurement scanners build.
 These helper relays need not be proper exits, but merely must support exiting to a single IP address and port, at which is listening an sbws server.
 Ideally the helper relay and sbws server are running on the same physical hardware.
-The sbws servers listen for clients to authenticate to them, and once successfully authenticated, wait for clients to request arbitrary numbers of bytes to be sent to them.
+The sbws servers listen for scanners to authenticate to them, and once successfully authenticated, wait for scanners to request arbitrary numbers of bytes to be sent to them.

-Every directory authority that wishes to also vote on relay bandwidth must then run one or more sbws clients.
-The clients run continuously, constantly building circuits and measuring the amount of bandwidth each relay is capable of handling on the measurement circuit.
+Every directory authority that wishes to also vote on relay bandwidth must then run one or more sbws scanners.
+The scanners run continuously, constantly building circuits and measuring the amount of bandwidth each relay is capable of handling on the measurement circuit.
 Over these circuits it collects RTT data (by repeatedly requesting a single byte from the server) and available